FMazzoni/fmazzoni.github.io/_posts/2023-06-12-Using-Mathjax.md

 # Introduction:

 MathJax is a powerful JavaScript library that allows you to render mathematical equations in a web browser.
-It supports a wide range of mathematical symbols, notations, and formulas, making it an excellent tool for displaying mathematical content on websites or in documents.
-In this article, we will provide a quick example of using MathJax to display LaTeX math equations with Markdown.
+It uses the $\LaTeX$ syntax for writing equations, which is a standard for writing mathematical equations.
+MathJax can be used to display equations in a web page, or it can be used to render equations in a web browser.
+In this article, we will show you how to display equations in a web page.
+The raw file for this article can be found [here](https://raw.githubusercontent.com/FMazzoni/fmazzoni.github.io/main/_posts/2023-06-12-Using-Mathjax.md "here").

 # Euler-Lagrange Equation:
-To demonstrate the capabilities of MathJax, let's consider the Euler-Lagrange equation, which plays a significant role in the calculus of variations.
+Let's consider the Euler-Lagrange equation, which plays a significant role in the calculus of variations.
 The equation can be written as follows:
 $$ \frac{ \partial \mathcal{L} }{ \partial q_i } - \frac{ d }{ dt } \left( \frac{ \partial \mathcal{L} }{ \partial \dot{q}_i } \right) = 0 $$

 Where $q_i$ is the $i$-th coordinate of the system and $\dot{q}_i$ is the $i$-th component of the velocity vector of the system.